manishkumar799/Spend-Wise/README.md

-# Spend Wise
+# Personal Expense

-Spend Wise is a personal finance management application designed to help users track expenses, manage budgets, and gain insights into their spending habits.
+Personal Expense is a personal finance management application designed to help users track expenses, manage budgets, and gain insights into their spending habits.

 ## Features